mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     For example, if the public IP address for the public agent node is 34.211.65.249, access the `pong` service by opening `http://34.211.65.249:15001`.

-    If you have not enabled additional ports by changing the main.tf file and re-deploying the cluster, you can access the "pong" service by executing these commands with your public IPs included:
+    If you have not enabled additional ports by changing the main.tf file and re-deploying the cluster, you can access the "pong" service by executing the following command with one of the default [ports](/mesosphere/dcos/2.0/installing/production/system-requirements/ports) which are 80 and 443, with your public IPs included:

     ```
-    $ curl <public IP address>:15001
+    $ curl <public IP address>:443
     Output: pong
     ```